dg82wi/SmartLogiLED/README.md

 - Add comments for complex logic
 - Ensure compatibility with C++14
 - Test on multiple Logitech keyboard models if possible
+- Ensure thread safety for any shared data structures

 ## License